Snowfork/snowbridge/docs/architecture/apps/erc20.md

 On the parachain, the wrapped tokens are stored in a FRAME [assets](https://github.com/paritytech/substrate/tree/master/frame/assets) pallet using numeric identifiers allocated by our [asset-registry](https://github.com/Snowfork/snowbridge/tree/main/parachain/pallets/asset-registry) pallet.

-The ERC20App pallet mantains a mapping of ERC20 token address to pallet-asset asset id.
+The ERC20App pallet maintains a mapping of ERC20 token address to pallet-asset asset id.
 This can be queried by users.